KSDaemon/wiola/README.md

 }
 ```

-Actually, you do not need to do anything.
+Actually, you do not need to do anything else.
 Just take any WAMP client and make a connection.

 [Back to TOC](#table-of-contents)